Photo by Fireweed

 Dough rolling technique: I use an unfloured kitchen counter top and form the ball of dough into a rough sort of cigar-shape.
 Then a I roll with splayed fingers from the middle outwards.
 If the dough breaks, just pinch it back together.
 If one end is thicker than the other, gently hold the middle of the rope down with the splayed fingers of one hand and roll the thicker end with the splayed fingers of the other.

-Photo by Fireweed
+Photo by Fireweed |

 Roll 4 pieces into 18” ropes.
-Place one 18” rope lengthwise on the center of a greased baking sheet, sprinkled with cornmeal, bending the top third of the rope off to the left at a 45 degree angle.
+Place one 18” rope lengthwise on the center of a greased baking sheet, which has been sprinkled with cornmeal, bending the top third of the rope off to the left at a 45 degree angle.
 Place the other 18” rope on the sheet next to and touching the first rope, but bend the top third off to the right.
 Repeat this using the other two 18” ropes, placing them so that they are touching.

 Roll the remaining dough (from the half you are working with) into 15” ropes.
 Arrange them on top of and around the 18” ropes.
 Spread out the ropes a little at the bottom to form the base of the “sheaf”.
-Drape the twisted 12” ropes around the center of the loaf, “tying” the sheaf together, tucking the ends under gently on either side.
+Drape the twisted 12” ropes around the center of the loaf by “tying” the sheaf together, tucking the ends under gently on either side.

 Cover loosely with a large plastic bag and let the dough rise again for about 40 minutes, or until doubled.